 - Contemporary Arts Museum Houston – Check out modern works from artists around the globe at Houston’s Contemporary Arts Museum.
 Stop by the front desk for a free Family Guide that will lead you through the museum in a way that’s interesting for children of all ages.
 CAMH admission is always free.

-- The Health Museum – Learn all about the human body while standing inside a gigantic rib cage or checking out the interactive Eat Well, Play Well exhibition at The Health Museum.
+- The Health Museum – Learn all about the human body while standing inside a gigantic rib cage or sign the kiddos up for The Health Museum’s 2016 Discovery Camps.
 This museum is rich with hands-on exhibits and houses the McGovern 4D theater.
-Free Family Thursdays 2pm to 5pm.
+Free Family Thursdays 2pm to 7pm.

-- Houston Museum of Fine Arts – Stop by the Kinder Foundation Education Center at the MFAH for tips on how to make the most of your visit to the museum.
-Take advantage of Art Explorers – happening on Thursdays in June and July – to see exhibits like this summer’s hilariously interactive Shadow Monsters on view, sketch your own works and participate in lively discussions.
+- Museum of Fine Arts Houston – Stop by the Kinder Foundation Education Center at the MFAH for tips on how to make the most of your visit to the museum.
+See this summer’s captivating Kusama: At the End of The Universe enviroments opening Sunday, June 12 and perfect for the kids.
 Free admission all day on Thursdays; free general admission for children 12 and under, military personnel plus their families throughout the summer and children 18 and under with a public library card on the weekend.

 - Houston Museum of Natural Science – Roar with the dinosaurs in the Paleontology Hall, gaze at sparkling stones in the Hall of Gems and Minerals and catch a film in the Planetarium at the Houston Museum of Natural Science.
 Free on Thursdays from 3pm to 6pm.
-You can also save on entry to the Butterfly Center and special exhibits, including the Butterfly Center, Shark!, Samurai: The Way of the Warrior and Fabergé: From A Snowflake To An Iceberg.
+You can also save on entry to the Butterfly Center and special exhibits, including Virgin of Guadalupe: Empress of Americas and Fabergé: From A Snowflake To An Iceberg.

 Slather sunscreen on the kids and enjoy these free (or cheap) outdoor summer activities in Houston.